Quico Canseco: Elections

 In the Republican primary, Canseco and CIA officer Will Hurd qualified for a run-off election; Hurd got 34%, while Canseco got 32%.
-In the run-off, Canseco defeated Hurd 53%–47%.
+In the run-off, Canseco defeated Hurd 53% to 47%.

 In the general election, Canseco faced incumbent Democratic congressman Ciro Rodriguez.
 The Republican National Committee gave strong financial support to Canseco in an effort to regain the seat for the Republicans.
 As of October 13, 2010, Rodriguez had raised more cash overall ($1,481,520 versus Canseco's $980,821), but Canseco had more cash on hand ($147,961 versus Rodriguez's $90,915).